 Healthcare providers and social service workers interested in learning about MBCT, its clinical benefits and application to personal and professional resilience.
 There is no prerequisite for this course.

-This 3-credit-per-hour Group Learning program has been certified by the College of Family Physicians of Canada for up to 33 Mainpro+ credits.
+This Group Learning program has been certified by the College of Family Physicians of Canada for up to 35.25 Mainpro+ credits.
 It is also approved for up to 13 CECs by the CPA, for up to 12 CECs by the CCPA, and for up to 12 CECs by the OACCPP.

 • To learn about MBCT: historical context and supporting science